graphql-java/java-dataloader/README.md

 The scope of your `DataLoader` instances is important.
 You will want to create them per web request to ensure data is only cached within that web request and no more.

-If your data can be shared across web requests then use a custom cache to keep values in a common place.
+If your data can be shared across web requests then use a custom `org.dataloader.ValueCache` to keep values in a common place.

 Data loaders are stateful components that contain promises (with context) that are likely share the same affinity as the request.